HydeYYHH/YouTube-lite/README.md

-YouTube Lite
+litetube
 ============

-*YouTube Lite is a lightweight WebView wrapper for YouTube, offering many additional features such as ad blocking, background play and playback progress memory.*
+*litetube is a lightweight WebView wrapper for YouTube, offering many additional features such as ad blocking, background play and playback progress memory.*